modernstar/acd2/README.md

 # acd2
 A SIP ACD server created for CTI systems.
 Provides a websocket/JSON control interface

+This project has dependencies on the json repo and the websocket repo.
+You must clone with --recursive

 Intro
 ==============
 Why is it called Acd2?
 Where is Acd1?